Mahmoud-Geneidi/Sakila-Rest/README.md

 # Sakila Web Services
 This project provides Restful web services for the Sakila schema.
-Services are for actor and film tables , can be used to retrieve, create, update, and delete data from the Sakila database.
+Services can be used to retrieve, create, update, and delete data from the Sakila database.

 ## API Documentation
 You can find the **API documentation** for this project here ("https://documenter.getpostman.com/view/26734747/2s93XyUNhu").
 The documentation provides detailed information on how to use the web services and what parameters they accept.